 Want more productivity tips?
 Try giving this podcast episode a listen.

-We artists often have a very self-depricative nature.
+We artists often have a very self-deprecating nature.
 So let me go against the grain here and try to describe what I find makes me a professional.
-Not a great artist or a great writer (because my self-deprecative nature forbids me to describe myself that way).
+It’s not that I’m a great artist or a great writer (my self-deprecating nature forbids me to describe myself that way).
 But at least I’m a pro!

 The obvious answer to what makes me a pro is of course that I make a living from my artistic skills and have been for almost 20 years.
 I’m also very good at keeping my promises (aka. deadlines) which I think is probably the most important thing for a freelancer.